nuptechs/nup-kan/replit.md

 # Overview

 This is a Kanban board application built with React and Express, featuring a modern task management interface with drag-and-drop functionality.
 The application allows users to organize tasks across different columns (Backlog, To Do, In Progress, Review, Done), manage team members, and track project analytics.
-It includes WIP (Work In Progress) limits, task assignments, progress tracking, and real-time updates.
+It includes WIP (Work In Progress) limits, task assignments, progress tracking, and real-time updates. **The system now uses PostgreSQL for persistent data storage, ensuring all tasks and user data are saved permanently.**

 # User Preferences